cchitsiang/awesome-stars/topics.md

 ## data

-- [SuperDuperDB/superduperdb](https://github.com/SuperDuperDB/superduperdb) - 🔮 SuperDuperDB: Bring AI to your database: Integrate, train and manage any AI models and APIs directly with your database and your data.
+- [SuperDuperDB/superduperdb](https://github.com/SuperDuperDB/superduperdb) - 🔮 SuperDuperDB.
+Bring AI to your database; integrate, train and manage any AI models and APIs directly with your database and your data.
 - [openfintechio/openfintech](https://github.com/openfintechio/openfintech) - Opensource FinTech standards & payment provider data
 - [meltano/meltano](https://github.com/meltano/meltano) - Meltano: the declarative code-first data integration engine that powers your wildest data and ML-powered product ideas.
 Say goodbye to writing, maintaining, and scaling your own API integrations.
 - [run-llama/llama_index](https://github.com/run-llama/llama_index) - LlamaIndex (formerly GPT Index) is a data framework for your LLM applications